🛡️ The trust layer for AI agents

 1

-Agent requests access
+Agent asks for access

 POST /api/v1/grants